Mast cell activation syndrome (MCAS)

 • Blood in the urine (rare)

-• Signs of infection but test comes back clear
+• Signs of infection, but a test comes back clear

-Luteinising hormone activates mast cells, which then go on to release histamine to stimulate ovarian contractility, ovulation, and progesterone released by follicles.
-Antihistamines can thus prevent ovulation.
+Luteinising hormone activates mast cells, which then release histamine to stimulate ovarian contractility, ovulation, and progesterone released by follicles.
+Thus, antihistamines can prevent ovulation.

-Mast cells are abundant in endometrial lesions, while in normal endometrium, mast cells are not activated.
-The tissue and fluids around endometrial lesions have inflammatory mast cell mediators present.
+Mast cells are abundant in endometrial lesions, while they are not activated in normal endometrium.
+The tissue and fluids around endometrial lesions contain inflammatory mast cell mediators.

 • Decreased libido